 - 3:30 pm – Summary – Artistic response

 - 3:45 pm – Conclusion

-October 29 – Parallel sessions are pre-recorded featuring live chat with presenter
+October 29 – Parallel sessions were pre-recorded featuring live chat with presenter

 - 11:00 am – Day Two Welcome